 Percocet Withdrawal Symptoms

 Private facilities usually offer more amenities like acupuncture or massage therapy.
 Other amenities may include things like private rooms, saunas, pools, hot tubs and activity rooms.
 These things are obviously not necessary for detox.
 The most important quality to look for is having the medical staff to detox each person safely and effectively.
 Local hospitals that offer drug and alcohol detox may be a person only option, especially in rural areas.
 The process of detoxifying a person’s body is the same no matter where they do it.
 The only difference would be amenities.
 Again, the most important quality to look for is the experience of the facilities medical staff, including nurses and doctors.
 Both state and private detox centers use a mixture of either Methadone or the more popular Suboxone (also known as subs).
-Some places allow the use of benzodiazepines like Ativan for severe cases of withdrawal other medications commonly used are Librium, another benzodiazepine that is long acting.
+Some places allow the use of benzodiazepines like Ativan, when you detox from pain meds, for severe cases of withdrawal other medications commonly used are Librium, another benzodiazepine that is long acting.
 Clonidine, which is a blood pressure medicine commonly used to help suppress withdrawal symptoms.
 Promethazine or Zofran which helps sooth nausea symptoms.
 Ibuprofen or an equivalent for aches and pains.
 Seroquel is used to help with sleep.
 Most places will offer a variation of medications like these to help ease detox symptoms.
 Some places offer a variety of vitamins which can really speed up the recovery process since a person going through detoxification can be very vitamin deficient.
 Upon completion of the detox, there will be no more doses of Suboxone or Methadone, though some of the non-narcotic medications and vitamins may still be prescribed.